Can You Take Too Much Vitamin D? Signs of Toxicity & Limits

 Anyone considering supplementation should ideally consult a healthcare professional first.
 They can determine your baseline levels and appropriate dosage.

-Consultation is especially important if you have existing health conditions, including kidney problems, or if you take medications that might interact.
+Consultation is especially important if you have existing health conditions (including kidney problems) or take medications that might interact.
+Work together to create a personalized plan with regular follow-up to keep your intake safe and effective over time.

 Monitoring and Testing Vitamin Levels Over Time